MLH-Fellowship/0.5.2-wheres-my-food/README.md

 Are you unsure of how many food delivery orders you have racked up?
 Do you want to see where and what you have ordered?
 **Where's my food?** is an Open API that keeps track of your past food delivery orders by displaying the order information of each delivery.

-Feel free to check you food delivery orders via the **web application, CLI**, or both!
+Feel free to check your food delivery orders via the **web application, CLI**, or both!

 ## Open Source Projects Used
 - [FastAPI](https://fastapi.tiangolo.com) was used as the web framework in this project.